-Remaining maturity 2 Interest rate Foreign exchange rate and gold Credit (investment- grade reference obligor) 3 Credit (non- investment- grade reference obligor) Equity Precious metals (except gold) Other One year or less 0.00 0.01 0.05 0.10 0.06 0.07 0.10 Over one to five years 0.005 0.05 0.05 0.10 0.08 0.07 0.12 Over five years 0.015 0.075 0.05 0.10 0.10 0.08 0.15
+Remaining maturity Interest rate Foreign exchange rate and gold Credit (investment- grade reference obligor) Credit (non- investment- grade reference obligor) Equity Equity Precious metals (except gold) Over one to five years 0.005 0.05 0.05 0.10 0.08 0.07 0.12 Over five years 0.015 0.075 0.05 0.10 0.10 0.08 0.15

-1 For an OTC derivative contract with multiple exchanges of principal, the conversion factor is multiplied by the number of remaining payments in the derivative contract.
+For an OTC derivative contract with multiple exchanges of principal, the conversion factor is multiplied by the number of remaining payments in the derivative contract.

-2 For an OTC derivative contract that is structured such that on specified dates any outstanding exposure is settled and the terms are reset so that the market value of the contract is zero, the remaining maturity equals the time until the next reset date.
+For an OTC derivative contract that is structured such that on specified dates any outstanding exposure is settled and the terms are reset so that the market value of the contract is zero, the remaining maturity equals the time until the next reset date.
 For an interest rate derivative contract with a remaining maturity of greater than one year that meets these criteria, the minimum conversion factor is 0.005.

-3 A bank must use the column labeled "Credit (investment-grade reference obligor)" for a credit derivative whose reference obligor has an outstanding unsecured long-term debt security without credit enhancement that has a long-term applicable external rating of at least investment grade.
-A bank must use the column labeled "Credit (non-investment-grade reference obligor)" for all other credit derivatives.
+A mutual association must use the column labeled "Credit (investment-grade reference obligor)" for a credit derivative whose reference obligor has an outstanding unsecured long-term debt security without credit enhancement that has a long-term applicable external rating of at least investment grade.
+A mutual association must use the column labeled "Credit (non-investment-grade reference obligor)" for all other credit derivatives.